subhacom/argos/doc/user.rst

 clicking on the entry in ``Right tracks`` list.
 As you select the enetry, its bbox and ID on the image change color (and line style) (:numref:`review_select`).
-If the ``Show track position`` button is checked, like in the screenshot, then you will also see some points turning from dark purple to light yellow, indicating all the position this object takes across the video.
+If the ``Show track position`` button is checked, like in the screenshot, then you will also see the path this ID takes in color turning from dark purple at the start to light yellow at the end.
+Note that this path only takes into account what is already saved in the file, and not any unsaved changes you made to the track ID.
+In order to update the path to include all the changes you made, save the data file first.

 .. _review_select:
 .. figure:: ../doc/images/review_02.png